JissatsU/AbuseIPDB/README.md

 # AbuseIPDB

-* Currently, only the cli version is available, so you wont be able to integrate the scrip anywhere...
+* Currently, only the cli version is available, so you wont be able to integrate the script anywhere...
 I guess...

 ## Usage
  * Options